 The Enigma machine used by the German military had the potential for nearly 159,000,000,000,000,000,000 combinations when creating ciphered messages.

-In response, the UK created their own team in order to break the complex system.
+In response, the UK created its own team in order to break the complex system.

-Using the Enigma machine, encrypted messages were sent from Berlin using the Lorenz - rotor stream cipher machines, to German troops in the battlefield.
+Using an Enigma machine, encrypted messages were sent from Berlin using the Lorenz rotor stream cipher machines, to German troops in the battlefield.

-Despite not seeing one of the machines once during the war, the team in Buckinghamshire were able to counter it with their own creations.
+The team in Buckinghamshire were able to counter the techniques and technology being used by Germany with their own creations.